 Jephet is selected and his genealogy is followed out…until we reach Nēl and his son Gāedel, upon whose family the historian specializes…down to the two wives and the numerous sons of Mīl.
 An oppression in Egypt begins with a friendly invitation from an Egyptian king…and the children of Nēl are delivered by the son-in-law of the Egyptian kingLebor Gabála Érenn: The Book of the Taking of Ireland Vol 1,

-I will give them this, messing with fairies is serious business in Ireland.
+But I will give them this, messing with fairies is serious business in Ireland.
 On my trip last year I picked up two new fairy stories that are my new favorites.
 The fairy tree that detoured a motorway and the reason why the delorean car was featured in the Back to the Future movie franchise but you’ll never see one driving down the highway.
+Most people in Ireland would probably tell they don’t actually believe in fairies, but there’s also no sense in taking unnecessary risks.
+I don’t think using fae/faer pronouns is offensive to anyone except for transphobes who don’t even bother to cite native sources in their essays on cultural appropriation.